 We have a Code of Conduct that all personnel and volunteers are required to abide by.

 We have access to various experts who can advise us on legal matters and supply authoritative advice on scientific evidence to use in our campaigns.

 The Nightingale Collaboration is run on a shoestring budget.
-Science writer Simon Singh was keen for this project to move forward and he was able to arrange for some seed money to support the Nightingale Collaboration during our first year.
-Thereafter, we will be looking for further donations.
+Science writer Simon Singh provided some seed money to establish the Nightingale Collaboration, and he continues to fund us through his charity, Good Thinking.
 We would stress that we receive no money from any commercial companies, including pharmaceutical companies.

 Directors, the Nightingale Collaboration